orcagurl17/linked-blog-starter-md/lists/TO DO (Long Term).md

 - PC/ART
-	- Sort uploads into a playlist of
+	- Sort uploads into a playlist on BERYL DUMPING GROUND channel sorted by upload/creation date, and put date created in the descriptions (of course exclude the Tunny D)